bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-session-open.md

-# Get Chat by Symbolic Code imopenlines.session.open
+# Get chat by symbolic code imopenlines.session.open

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}